 Interest rate risk refers to the risks associated with market changes in interest rates.
 Fluctuations in market interest rates are beyond the Company's control and may be triggered by macroeconomic events or the policies of governments and central banks.
 Such events may include actions by the United States Federal Reserve ("Fed") to raise interest rates, which would likely result in an increase in the cost of borrowing.
-During the first nine months of 2022, the Fed raised its benchmark overnight borrowing interest rate several times in an attempt to reduce inflation.
-In March 2022, the Fed raised its benchmark rate by 25 basis points to a range of 0.25% to 0.50%, the Fed's first interest rate increase since 2018.
-The Fed raised its benchmark rate again in each of May, June and September of 2022 to a range of 3.00% to 3.25%.
-In consideration of labor market constraints and unsatisfactory consumer price data with inflation reaching its highest levels in over twenty years, the Fed may implement several additional rate increases prior to the close of the year.
+The Fed raised its benchmark overnight borrowing interest rate seven times during 2022 in an attempt to reduce inflation and continued to increase its benchmark rate to a range of 4.75% to 5.00% during the first three months of 2023.
+In consideration of continued labour market constraints and unsatisfactory consumer price data with inflation reaching its highest levels since 1981, the Fed may continue to raise interest rates throughout 2023.

 Interest rate fluctuations may affect the value of a debt obligation indirectly (especially in the case of fixed rate obligations) or directly (especially in the case of debt obligations whose rates are adjustable).
 In general, rising interest rates will negatively impact the price of a fixed rate debt obligation and falling interest rates will have a positive effect.
-Adjustable rate debt obligations also react to interest rate changes in a similar manner although generally to a lesser degree (depending, on the characteristics of the variable rate reset terms, including the floating interest rate chosen and/or frequency of reset and reset caps or floors, among other factors).
+Adjustable rate debt obligations also react to interest rate changes in a similar manner although generally to a lesser degree (depending on the characteristics of the variable rate reset terms, including the floating interest rate chosen and/or frequency of reset and reset caps or floors, among other factors).
 Interest rate sensitivity is generally more pronounced and less predictable in debt obligations with uncertain payment or prepayment schedules.